 What is the macro diet?

-The macro diet has gained popularity over the past few years, with individuals able to consume any foods that fit within their daily macronutrient (‘macro’) requirements.
-Instead of solely focusing on counting calories, there is an emphasis on counting and tracking macronutrients.
-Some advocates of the diet believe that manipulating macronutrient intake may be useful for helping people lose weight and reach their health and fitness goals.
+The macro diet has gained popularity over recent years – the diet focuses on foods that fit within your daily macronutrient (‘macro’) requirements.
+This means that instead of counting calories, the emphasis is on counting and tracking macronutrients.
+Some advocates of the diet believe that manipulating macronutrient intake is a useful means to achieve weight loss and reach your health and fitness goals.

 Advertisement